Datapool

 Lightly has been designed in a way that you can incrementally build up a dataset for your project.
 It automatically keeps track of the representations of previously selected samples and uses this information to pick new samples in order to maximize the quality of the final dataset.
 It also allows for combining two different datasets into one.

 For example, imagine you have a couple of raw videos.
 After processing them with the Lightly Worker once, you end up with a dataset of diverse frames in the Lightly Platform.
-Then, you add four more videos to your storage bucket.
-The new raw data might include unseen samples which should be added to your dataset in the Lightly Platform.
-You can do this by simply running the Lightly Worker again.
+Then, you add two more videos to your datasource.
+The new raw data might include unseen samples, which should be added to your dataset in the Lightly Platform.
+You can do this by simply rerunning the Lightly Worker.
 It will automatically find the new videos, extract the frames, and compare them to the images in the dataset on the Lightly Platform.
 The selection strategy will take the existing data in your dataset into account when selecting new data.

 Embedding view on Lightly Platform with samples from the first (gray) and second (green) iteration.